 Even if the space and money were available, expanding roadways often reduces congestion to a smaller degree, and for less time, than initially expected.
-This is because when a new road opens -or an existing road is expanded-people typically respond by driving more until roadways fill back up.
+This is because when a new road opens -or an existing road is expanded- people typically respond by driving more until roadways fill back up.
 This rebound effect, called "induced demand", can reduce the long-term congestion mitigation effects of roadway expansion projects.

-While free-flow automobile travel during the morning or afternoon peaks may not be achievable in a rapidly growing, economically successful city like Kelowna, there are still several strategies that can be pursued to help manage congestion and reduce the rate at which it intensifies, including mode shift, developing a well-connected, complete street network, and taking a progressive approach to managing traffic congestion.
-These are described further below.
+While free-flow car travel during the rush hours may not be achievable in a rapidly growing, economically successful city like Kelowna, several strategies can help reduce the rate at which traffic congestion intensifies.
+These include taking a progressive approach to managing traffic congestion, developing a well-connected, complete street network, and working to maximize mode shift.
+Each of these is described further below.